Best Dog Harness of 2020

-Adjustment usually only needs to happen once, but the harness will likely need to be put on your dog every day.
-If your dog isn't a fan of wearing their clothes, then having one that goes on easily can save some effort.
-The two-strap harnesses — the CoPatchy and Expawlorer — were the easiest to get on in a hurry, but since they lack a sternum strap often slide off to the side of the dog.
-Most of the harnesses attach the same way: by sliding one loop over the dog's head, then buckling up on each side.
-Some, like the 2-Hounds Designs Freedom and the PetSafe 3-in-1 are easily tangled and a challenge to orient correctly, making them harder to put on.
+If your dog isn't a fan of wearing a harness, then having one that goes on smoothly can save some effort.
+The two-strap models — the CoPatchy and Expawlorer — were the easiest to get on in a hurry, but since they lack a sternum strap, often slide off to the side of the dog.
+Most designs attach the same way: by sliding one loop over the dog's head, then buckling up on each side.
+Some, like the 2-Hounds Designs Freedom and the PetSafe 3-in-1, are easily tangled and a challenge to orient correctly, making them harder to put on.

 Clip In Points

-Every harness in this review has a rear clip-in point for attaching the leash to the dog's back, but some of these are tiny little D-rings that are much harder to clip, especially if the dog is trying to get free, than a large metal loop.
+Every design in this review has a rear clip-in point for attaching the leash to the dog's back, but some of these are tiny little D-rings that are much harder to clip than a large metal loop, especially if the dog is trying to get free.
 The "No-Pull" attachment point is on the front of the harness in the center of the chest.
-Only about half of the harnesses tested have this no-pull attachment point, despite their names.
-Those with both points that were large and easy to clip, such as the BABYLTRL Oxford, received the highest scores.
+Only about half of the models tested have this no-pull attachment point, despite most of them being labeled as "no-pull."
+Those with both types of rings that were large and easy to clip, such as the BABYLTRL Oxford, received the highest scores.

-Besides offering a choke free or no-pull way to attach a leash to your dog, most harnesses have a number of other handy features.
-The most common is a handle for grabbing and restraining your dog up close, although not all harnesses have one.
+Besides offering a choke free or no-pull way to attach a leash to your dog, most harnesses have several other handy features.
+The most common is a handle for grabbing and restraining your dog up close, although not all models have one.
 The Ruffwear Webmaster has a vertically oriented suitcase-style handle that is the easiest to grab and hold.
-Harnesses with small, horizontally oriented handles are OK as long as your dog doesn't leap or pull to the side, which twists the handle and pinches the fingers painfully, making them hard to continue holding onto.
+Designss with small, horizontally oriented handles are OK as long as your dog doesn't leap or pull to the side, which twists the handle and pinches the fingers painfully, making it hard to continue to grasp.

 Other common features include reflective strips for greater visibility at night, and locking buckles that make it harder for extra crafty dogs to unclip themselves from the harness.
-The BABYLTRL Oxford has the best combination of features, a large reason why we call it the best overall dog harness.
+The BABYLTRL Oxford has the best combination of features, a large reason why we call it's our favorite overall model.

 Finally, we graded based on comfort for the dog.
 Since Rishi isn't adept at human language, his advocates closely monitored him for signs of discomfort, agitation, or annoyance while wearing each harness.
-Points of chaffing was a major red flag, but being aware of how often he tried to shake or bite his way out of a harness, or extra scratching and itching, were other ways his discomfort was discerned.
-By and large, the excitement of the adventure usually outweighed the annoyance of the harness.
-The Rabbitgoo and Eagloo harnesses seemed to be the most comfortable (they are the same), while it was obvious that he liked the Kurgo and 2 Hounds Freedom the least, which had the perverse side effect of working to keep him more effectively in line than most when walking on a leash.
+Points of chaffing were a major red flag, but being aware of how often he tried to shake or bite his way out of a harness, or extra scratching and itching, were other ways we discerned his discomfort.
+The excitement of the adventure usually outweighed the annoyance of the harness.
+The Rabbitgoo and Eagloo models seemed to be the most comfortable (they are nearly the same).
+At the same time, it was evident that he liked the Kurgo and 2 Hounds Freedom the least, which had the perverse side effect of working to keep him more effectively in line than most when walking on a leash.

-A harness for your dog provides a safer and more secure way of attaching a leash to your dog than a simple collar, while a no-pull attachment point has the added benefit of adding extra humane control to overzealous dogs.
-We hope the information above has been helpful in your search for a new pair of "clothes" for your best friend.
+A harness for your dog provides a safer and more secure way of attaching a leash to your dog than a simple collar, and a no-pull attachment point has the added benefit of adding extra humane control to overzealous dogs.
+We hope the information above has been helpful in your search for a new outfit for your best friend.

 — Andy Wellman